 Prof. Jon J. van Rood (1926-2017) from the Leiden University Medical Center in Leiden, the Netherlands obtained evidence that the HLA (Human Leucocyte Antigen) system plays an important role in the outcome of renal transplantation.
-HLA matching was used for more than just kidney transplantation at that time.
+Back then HLA matching was used for more than just kidney transplantation.
 It was Van Rood’s idea to apply it to all organs.
-This discovery was made by him through transfusion.
+He made this discovery through the process of transfusion.
 Van Rood started with kidneys because there was a shortage of dialysis capacity.
 Matching of the HLA type of donor and patients led to better graft and recipient survival.
 However, the number of HLA antigens was large, which made the probability of finding a donor with a matching tissue type for a particular patient low.
 This probability will increase if a donor is offered to a central organization where many patients in need for a renal (kidney) transplant are listed.

 For this reason, in 1967, Van Rood founded the Eurotransplant International Foundation (Eurotransplant).
 Twelve transplant centers in three countries participated voluntarily by providing the information of their transplant candidates to Eurotransplant.
 Every donor of these centers was reported to Eurotransplant in order to select the patient with the best possible match from the waiting list.
 This patient-oriented allocation of organs led to an enormous improvement of the kidney graft survival.